Bill Laberge, Trustee, President

 Mike Bailey, Trustee, Treasurer

-Mike is the new kid at SolarFest, becoming involved in 2014 after all the heavy lifting was done!
+Mike become involved with SolarFest in 2014 after all the heavy lifting was done!
 He brings a marketers perspective to the festival, finding new ways to bring people together, to encourage adoption of sustainable energy, and to help sustainable energy reach its tipping point.
 For fun, he’s focused on development of the game-changing technologies and systems that are making zero-emission transportation a reality and an incredible force to create broad-based new economic opportunities.

 Dave Conna, Trustee, Secretary